 New to Yoga

 So it’s your first time going to a yoga class — or perhaps it’s been awhile?
 Here are a few guidelines to welcome you — especially if you’re not sure what to expect.
-Do check out our monthly special for new members!
+YOGA ETIQUETTE.

 Get Yoga Ready, Arrive Early!